Foot Anstey can help

 Do you have a claim?

-If you retained a professional and their advice or conduct feel below the standard you would expect, then it is very likely.
+If you retained a professional and their advice or conduct fell below the standard you would expect, then it is very likely.

 The courts require professionals to adhere to the standards that would be expected of a reasonable member of their profession, taking into account any special skills they say they have.
 While that sounds fairly loose, it means that the courts in some ways will look at things in much the same way a layman would – you should be able to expect a professional to be competent.